Are you planning a Tasmania road trip? Lucky you! Tasmania is one of my

 Be careful with the season when you are planning your trip: it gets a lot colder in Tasmania than on Australia’s mainland!

 Did you find this article helpful?
-Spread the word, add this to your Pinterest board:
+Spread the word, add this to 7-day Tasmania itinerary to your Pinterest board: